UVADS/DS-3001/README.md

     Rstudio Cloud - You'll be provided logins at the onset of the class Zoom - Virtual Meetings
-    Google Sheets for Collaboration in Lab Groups Github - Code collaborations in Lab Groups
+    Github - Code collaborations in Lab Groups
-    Diigo - Capture resources you find useful throughout the semester Collab - Submission of assignments and class-wide communications Discord - https://discord.gg/nTnMPdzvMP
+    Collab - Submission of assignments and class-wide communications Discord - https://discord.gg/nTnMPdzvMP